MuafiraThasni/Take-Home-Assignment/README.md

 **Vehicle Routing Optimization**

 Clarke-Wright (CW) algorithm is used to find the initial solution.
-CW algorithm is a best way to findout the initial solutons for the veicle routing problems [(YongWang)](https://doi.org/10.1016/j.tre.2020.102118).
+CW algorithm is a best way to findout the initial solutions for the veicle routing problems [(GLLRP)](https://doi.org/10.1016/j.tre.2020.102118).
 Time windows and vehicle capacity constraints are considered while computing this initial soultion.Then a genetic algorithm based approach which takes this initial soultion as input is used to find the optimal solution.

 [*Detailed solution explanation*]()